Determination of the density region of the symmetry energy probed by the $\pi^-/\pi^+$ ratio: The methodology and results

-To confirm the above physical results, the other method to demonstrate the same question is adding the symmetry energy from zero to maximum density step by step.
-For each case, because the symmetry energy changes smoothly as the density increases, this method seems more acceptable to someone.
-Figure~\ref{rs}(b) shows the relative sensitivity of the $\pi^-/\pi^+$ ratio in different density regions by adding the symmetry energy Esym = 32$(\rho/\rho_{0})^{\gamma= 2}$ from zero to maximum density step by step.
+To confirm the above physical results, the other method to demonstrate the same question is adding the symmetry energy from zero to maximum density with 0.5$\rho_{0}$ density interval.
+For each case, because the symmetry energy changes smoothly as the density increases, this method seems more acceptable.
+Figure~\ref{rs}(b) shows the relative sensitivity of the $\pi^-/\pi^+$ ratio in different density regions by adding the symmetry energy Esym = 32$(\rho/\rho_{0})^{\gamma= 2}$ from zero to maximum density with 0.5$\rho_{0}$ density interval.
 As expected, the value of the $\pi^-/\pi^+$ ratio almost does not change when adding the symmetry energy in the density regions 0-0.5$\rho_{0}$ or 1.5$\rho_{0}$-2$\rho_{0}$.
 While in the density regions of 0.5$\rho_{0}$-$\rho_{0}$ and $\rho_{0}$-1.5$\rho_{0}$, the effects of the symmetry energy are both obvious.
 And the effects of the symmetry energy below saturation density are comparable to that above saturation density.
-The nuclear symmetry potential repels neutrons and attracts protons and causes neutron-deficient matter in heavy-ion collisions, which corresponds a low value of the $\pi^-/\pi^+$ ratio.
-We thus see the value of the $\pi^-/\pi^+$ ratio generally decreases as the symmetry energy is added step by step.
+The nuclear symmetry potential is more attractive for protons than neutrons and causes neutron-deficient matter in heavy-ion collisions, which corresponds a low value of the $\pi^-/\pi^+$ ratio.
+We thus see the value of the $\pi^-/\pi^+$ ratio generally decreases as the symmetry energy is added with 0.5$\rho_{0}$ density interval.

 Further studies show that, in the $^{132}$Sn+$^{124}$Sn reaction the $\pi^-/\pi^+$ ratio mainly probes the high-density symmetry energy only when the incident beam energies are larger than 400 MeV/nucleon.
 And the effects of the symmetry energy on the $\pi^-/\pi^+$ ratio gradually decrease as the incident beam energies increase.
 The impact parameter and kinematic cuts of pion emission in the $^{132}$Sn+$^{124}$Sn reactions do not evidently affect the determination of the density region of the symmetry energy by the $\pi^-/\pi^+$ ratio.